heriwr/heriwr.github.io/pages/procedures/dungeon.md

-# Caverns
+# Dungeons

 ## The Basics

-The cavern exploration cycle (see below) is divided into a series of Turns, Actions, and their consequences.
+The Dungeon exploration cycle (see below) is divided into a series of Turns, Actions, and their consequences.

 On each Turn, a character can move a distance equal to their torchlight's perimeter (about four squares) and perform one Action.
-Players can use their Action to move up to three times that distance, but doing so increases the chance of encountering a danger (wandering monster, sprung trap, etc.) which may also trigger a roll on the cavern Events table.
+Players can use their Action to move up to three times that distance, but doing so increases the chance of encountering a danger (wandering monster, sprung trap, etc.) which may also trigger a roll on the Dungeon Events table.

 The Bard should freely present obvious information about an area and its dangers.
-Moving quickly or without caution may increase the chance of encountering a danger or triggering a roll on the cavern Events table.
+Moving quickly or without caution may increase the chance of encountering a danger or triggering a roll on the Dungeon Events table.

-While "cavern" is used here as an example, this structure can be adapted to any dangerous location, such as a mansion, farmhouse, or any other adventure site.
+While "Dungeon" is used here as an example, this structure can be adapted to any dangerous location, such as a mansion, farmhouse, or any other adventure site.

-## Cavern Exploration Cycle
+## Dungeon Exploration Cycle

 1. Set the Scene: